Pascal-Institute/provity/README.md

-# Provity: Local Security Analyzer
+# Provity: Trustured Software Validator

 Provity is a Streamlit-based interface for locally assessing Windows executables without relying on external network calls.
 It orchestrates three on-box checks: signature verification (osslsigncode), malware scanning (ClamAV), and a lightweight static strings pass for common IoCs.